Pooria-Moosavi/effecint_frontier_manim/README.md

 3. **Download Data:**
    - Download the dataset (e.g., 'stocks.csv') and place it in the project directory.
-   - Note: This code has been tailored for monthly financial data.
+   - **Note**: This code has been tailored for monthly financial data.
 Please ensure to adapt the
      code accordingly if your dataset is based on a different frequency (e.g., daily, weekly) to achieve accurate and meaningful results.